PhD title: (De)constructing and transforming workplace practices: Feedback as an intervention

-Dimitra is an Architect and PhD student in the Department of Architecture at the University of Cambridge.
-She graduated from the Aristotle University of Thessaloniki with a Diploma in Architectural Engineering and later on received her MPhil in Environmental Design in Architecture from the University of Cambridge.
+Dimitra is an architect and PhD candidate in the Department of Architecture at the University of Cambridge.
+She has graduated from the Aristotle University of Thessaloniki with a Diploma in Architectural Engineering and later on she received her MPhil in Environmental Design in Architecture from the University of Cambridge.

-In her PhD she studies energy use and thermal comfort practices in buildings focusing her research in the workplace environment.
-She is particularly interested in behavioural change and its potential as an efficiency measure.
-Her research employs both qualitative and quantitative methods using insights from Social Practice Theory and consumption studies.
+In her PhD she investigates energy consumption and thermal comfort of building occupants focusing her research in the workplace setting.
+She is particularly interested in behavioural change and the potential of real-time consumption feedback as an efficiency measure.
+Her research employs both qualitative and quantitative methods using insights from social practice theory and thermal comfort field studies.

 - Energy efficiency in buildings